About this listing

 We have a 4 year old standard schnauzer Sammy living with us.
 He is well-trained and very intelligent.

-Even though check-in time is flexible, if you can arrive by 7 pm it would be great.
-I'm a baker and wake up crazy early to bake fresh bread and pastries downtown Flagstaff.
+Even though check-in time is flexible, I ask guests to arrive in the evening between 6 and 7 pm if at all possible.
+I'm a baker and wake up pretty early to make fresh bread and pastries in town.

 If you have any dietary preferences (vegetarian, vegan etc.) or food allergies (gluten, peanuts, dairy etc.), let me know ahead of time as well.